NVombat/zeetee/README.md

 $ pip install -r requirements.txt
 ```

-If you do not wish to use poetry, you can convert the poetry.lock file to a requirements.txt file
+If you do not wish to use poetry, you can convert the poetry.lock file to a requirements.txt file and then install the necessary dependencies.

 ### 📝 Setup .env File :

-Refer to .env.example and create project secrets
+Refer to .env.example and create project secrets.
 Setup Email API keys and Target Email ID

 ### 🔐 Setup Configuration Files :